 - Install antivirus and anti-malware software on your computer or mobile device, and keep it up-to-date.

 Of course, not every email you receive is a scam.
 Sometimes you really do need to reach out to a company to correct something or provide some missing or outdated information.
 But you don't have to follow the steps in their email or phone call.
 Instead:

 - Call the company directly.
 If the company called you, tell them you want to call them back.
 If they insist you deal with it now, hang up!
 It's definitely a scam.

-- Remember, don’t use the number they gave you.
-Instead, google the company and get the customer support phone number directly off their website.
+- Remember, don't use the number they gave you.
+Instead, look up the company and get the customer support phone number directly from its website.
 Ask the agent about the email, letter, or phone call.
-If it is a scam, they’ll want to know about it!
+If it is a scam, they'll want to know about it!

-- If you have an online account with the company, go to their website (from your browser, not from the link in the email!), and log in.
+- If you have an online account with the company, go to the company website (from your browser, not from the link in the email!), and log in.
 Most companies will send important messages to your online account as well as your email.